aanjw0789/SCC/README.md

 # SCC
 Seagrass Carbon Calculator
 ==================================
+-
-PLEASE read the LICENSE of this code.
+PLEASE read the [LICENSE](https://github.com/aanjw0789/SCC/tree/main?tab=CC-BY-4.0-1-ov-file) of this code.
 ----------------------------------
 The SCC app is developed based on the following source: